torchbox/tate-cms/README.md

 - `_config.yml` is the Jekyll configuration.
 - `index.md` is the contents of the site’s homepage.
-- `_posts` are listed on the homepage from newest to oldest.
+- Files in `_posts/` are listed on the homepage from newest to oldest.

 ## Publishing notes